Pro wrestling events, shows in South Florida

 - Sweetwater Wrestling in Miami

-The Sweetwater Wrestling Fan Fest is Saturday, Dec 9 at Jose Mas Canosa Park, 250 SW 114th Ave., Miami.
+The Sweetwater Wrestling Fan Fest, presented by City of Sweetwater Commissioner Cecilia Holtz-Alonso, is Saturday, Dec 9 at Jose Mas Canosa Park, 250 SW 114th Ave., Miami.

 The event is free.